SchoolKeep/schoolkeep-templates/README.md

 **Example:**

-:warning: It takes learning path from current context :warning:
+:warning: It takes learning path from the current context :warning:
 ```
 {% for learning_path in my_content.learning_paths %}
     {% if current_person.enrolled_in_learning_path? %} // learning_path variable is implicitly used here